$0 Spain Digital Nomad Visa Guide — Quick-Start Checklist

 Spain Digital Nomad Visa Application Timeline and Processing Time

 The processing time officially quoted for Spain's Digital Nomad Visa is 20 working days — and that figure is technically accurate for the UGE-CE authorization decision.
-What it does not tell you is that the 20 days does not start until your complete application is submitted, that getting your documents into shape to submit takes most of the time, and that after approval you still have another one to three months of post-arrival steps before you hold a physical residency card.
+What it does not tell you is that the 20-working-day period does not start until your complete application is submitted, that getting your documents into shape to submit takes most of the time, and that after approval you still have another one to three months of post-arrival steps before you hold a physical residency card.

 If you are planning a move to Spain and working backward from a target arrival date, here is how to think about the realistic timeline.